Children’s Faith Formation/CCD Program

 Preparation for Sacraments

 Baptized children are normally prepared to receive the Sacrament of Penance/Reconciliation (Confession) and Holy Communion during year 2.
-Preparation for these sacraments begins at home and in our programs before the start of year 2, thus we encourage parents to register children for year 1 (or kindergarten (age 5)), before 2nd grade.
-In a more formal and intentional way, the process begins in September of one’s 2nd grade year.
-We prepare the children to go to confession for the first time usually in February.
+Preparation for these sacraments begins at home and in our programs before the start of year 2.
+Following guidelines from the Arlington Diocese, baptized students desiring First Penance and First Holy Communion attend years 1 and 2 of our children’s faith formation program.
+Kindergarten is recommended but not required.
+In a more formal and intentional way, preparation for the two sacraments begins in September of one’s 2nd year.
+We prepare the children to go to Confession for the first time usually in February.
 Then, we have our First Holy Communion Masses in May.

 We require that children complete sacramental preparation by attending our parish school, our Catechism/CCD sessions, or participate in another approved program at home or with a different Catholic school.

-If you have a child who has not been baptized, is 8 years old or older, has not received his or her First Confession/Holy Communion, or is older than 8th grade and has not been confirmed, please contact the Director of Religious Education to make the appropriate arrangements.
+If you have a child who has not been baptized, is 7 years old or older, has not received his or her First Confession/Holy Communion, or is older than 8th grade and has not been confirmed, please contact the Director of Religious Education to make a plan for his/her faith formation.

 Begin preparation